Insights From Design Indaba 2017

 An outlet for your creativity, frustrations, or simply a chance to sharpen up your skills should be mandatory in the marketing industry (although that would negate the whole point)!

-Marketing is a beast of insatiable appetites that can gobble up everything you have to give.
+Marketing is a beast of insatiable appetite.
+It can gobble up everything you have to give.
 A non-work related outlet for your creativity helps you unplug from creativity driven by briefs, budgets and deadlines.
 It will most certainly increase your capabilities in your chosen profession.

 “Paint, write, draw, build, code, whatever.
 Get a passion project and give it the priority it deserves.
 It’s not “work” but it will make your work better.”